17EC10044/financepeer_assign/README.md

 #make sure latest version of Django, python 3 installed on your computer

-step1: Download and store whole repo in same folder
+step1: Download and store whole repo in same folder.

 step2: Open any Django and python installed terminal then navigate to the folder where repo was downloaded.

-step3: run command 'python manage.py runserver'
+step3: run command 'python manage.py runserver'.

-step4: Enter the signup credentials and signin
+step4: Enter the signup credentials and signin.